DIPlib/diplib/changelogs/diplib_next.md

   non-beta release it has been possible to index the tensor element using `()`, so this function has no purpose.
   It also does not exist in *DIPlib* itself.

+- By default, it is now at most 4 elements for a *NumPy* array dimension to be interpreted as the tensor dimension when converting the array to a `dip.Image` (the threshold used to be 9).
+This threshold can be adjusted at runtime using `dip.SetTensorConversionThreshold()`.

 (See also changes to *DIPlib*.)

 ### Bug fixes